About Boston Biomedical

 Cancer stem cells (CSCs) possess the defining characteristic of stemness—the ability to self-renew and differentiate.
 Unlike normal stem cells, which differentiate into healthy, mature cell types, CSCs differentiate into cancer cells.
 Cancer stemness may enable CSCs to metastasize and regrow tumors.
 Because CSCs are highly resistant to conventional therapies and should be targeted concurrently with non-stem cancer cells, we believe focusing on cancer stemness pathways may lead to advancements in cancer therapy aiming to reduce recurrence and metastases.

-Our most advanced research compound, napabucasin (BBI-608), was designed to inhibit cancer stemness pathways by targeting STAT3, which has been identified as critically important for maintaining cancer stemness.
-We are investigating other research approaches, including amcasertib (BBI-503), which also targets cancer stemness pathways, a peptide vaccine, DSP-7888, and immune response modifiers.
+Our most advanced research compound, napabucasin (BBI-608), was designed to inhibit cancer stemness pathways by targeting STAT3, and is currently in phase 3 clinical studies.
+The STAT3 pathway has been identified as critically important for maintaining or promoting a cell’s stemness.
+We are investigating other research approaches, including: amcasertib (BBI-503), which also targets cancer stemness pathways; a peptide vaccine, DSP-7888, and immune response modifiers.
 These agents are currently in preclinical and early clinical development.
 All of these compounds are investigational and have not been approved by the U.S. Food and Drug Administration (FDA) or other regulatory agencies.

-With a robust pipeline and multiple phase 3 trials underway for napabucasin, we are building our commercial capabilities.
+With a robust pipeline across various stages of clinical development and multiple phase 3 trials underway for napabucasin, we continue to build our commercial capabilities.
 A core group of seasoned professionals is in place, and we will continue to expand and grow as our research programs mature.

 At Boston Biomedical, we have created a unique corporate environment.
 We leverage our innovation-driven culture, scientific leadership, and drug development expertise to advance the development of novel therapeutics for patients with cancer.
 Click here to learn more about career opportunities.